MNCPA and BOA

 Contact MNCPA customer service at 952-831-2707 or email us for answers to your CPA certification questions.

-CPA certification is regulated by the Minnesota Board of Accountancy.
+CPA certification is regulated by the Minnesota BOA.
 They can be reached at 651-296-7938 or online.